sungyeonkwon/timebar/README.md

-\*Change name to timebar

 # Time Bar Cli

-Time progress bars to look at while you're stuck on your terminal, to remind you time is passing by.
+Some time progress bars to look at on your terminal.
+Pretty much doing what [this twitter bot](https://twitter.com/year_progress) does, just in terminal.

 ## Usage

-### Year progress bar
+### Year progress

-To get how your year's progress,
+To get this year's time bar, run `timebar year`.
-`timebar year`

 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓░ 97.7%
 ```

-This is what [this twitter bot](https://twitter.com/year_progress) does, just in terminal.

 ### Life progress bar

-Checking in how your life timeline bar is doing..
-`timebar life` -> promts birthday and lifespan
+To get your life time bar, run `timebar life`.
+This prompts to enter your birthday and your expected lifespan.

 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓░░░░░░░░░░░░░░░ 57.7%